WELCOME TO EQUAL LIVES VOLUNTEERING!

 ROLE OVERVIEW

-Open the site ready for business, and close at the end of the day
+Help to open the site ready for business, and close at the end of the day

 Keep the site clean and tidy

-Clean vehicles when they’re returned
+Clean (and fix if needed) vehicles when they’re returned

 Support people to sign up as Shopmobility members